The food industry is massive, covering a huge range of different business types who all require quality

 Flexible

-Being a low-cost option for basic items such as chocolate bars, salad bags and grated cheese, flexible food packaging creates a barrier between food and external contaminants such as dust and hands.
+As a low-cost option for basic items such as chocolate bars, salad bags and grated cheese, flexible packaging creates a barrier between food and external contaminants such as dust and hands.
 As it offers limited protection from damage, this type of packaging tends to be used on food items that are not easily harmed and tend to be consumed in a short period of time.
 This packaging style is also great for transit, requiring little space and meaning a larger quantity can be transported at once.

 Cans